 "Haruno," Itachi decided to let his presence known.
 "I am giving you half an hour to prepare for today's training session."

-Sakura was staring at Itachi Uchiha for a whole second before she remembered her training schedule.
+Sakura was staring at Uchiha Itachi for a whole second before her brows furrowed.

 So.
 Sasuke (and Naruto) are back from their mission, Shisui's dropping hints but Sakura's too busy to care, and finally Itachi and Sakura are having a decent conversation.

-I know being rough on a patient is a no-no (she even punched him lol) but Sakura is not Sakura without a little violence heheh
+I know being rough on a patient is a no-no (she even punched him lol) but Sakura is not Sakura without a little violence, right?

 Let me know what you think :D